 Today, I’m going to let you in on a little secret: most of these Visible Experts aren’t much different from the rest of us.
 In fact, many of them admit that they aren’t the smartest or most knowledgeable people in their fields.
 They weren’t born writers.
 They weren’t born orators.
 And most weren’t born with exceptional charisma.

 Instead, they developed their personal branding strategies the hard way, through trial and error.
 That means each one of them followed a different path, trying and discarding a host of tools and techniques along the way.

-But by the end of this article, you will have a powerful advantage that these experts didn’t: Hinge’s research has identified what really works and what’s a waste of time and money.
+By the end of this article, you will have a powerful advantage that these experts didn’t: a concise summary of the research-based personal branding strategies that are proven to increase your reputation and visibility as an expert.
 So you won’t have to experiment.
 Even better, I’m going to give you a detailed roadmap that you can follow, step-by-step, to greater visibility and reputation.

 Before we jump in, however, I want you to know there is one vital characteristic you will need to take your personal brand and career to the next level — the determination to see it through.
 Take it from me, there will be bumps and obstacles along the way, and you may need to make occasional course corrections to get back on track.
 But that’s okay.
 A little adversity comes with the territory, and you need to be prepared to push through the inevitable head winds.

 Now, the last thing I want to do is discourage you.
 Building a successful personal brand—one that propels you to prominence in your field is actually easier than it looks.

 Remember, from the bottom of the mountain the summit always looks unattainable.
 But if you focus on the process of getting there—taking one small step at a time—you’ll find yourself looking down with amazement at the world you left behind.
 It’s a journey well worth taking!

 Who This Article Is For